luke-c-fisher/Diabetes_Classification/Data_Analysis.md

 taking the form of insulin injections.
 As such, a diabetic uses a glucose monitor to regulate their blood sugar–whose excess or lack thereof has detrimental consequences.
 For this reason, it is important to know whether or not someone is diabetic.
-In this project, I will classify diabetes in subjects using predictive modeling.
+In this project, I will use classification to identify diabetes.

 ## Data Collection

-The classification will be based on a Kaggle dataset derived from the CDCs Behavioral Risk Factor Surveillance System.
+The classification will be based on a Kaggle dataset derived from the CDCs Behavioral Risk Factor Surveillance System (BRFSS).
+The data contains 70,692 responses from the 2015 BRFSS survey, each related to risk factors like smoking, high cholesterol, and physical activity.
+Furthermore, the data contains an equal 50-50 split of respondents with and without diabetes.

+The data is binary, meaning that the predictors take on a value one or zero depending on whether the condition is true or not.
+For instance, if a respondent has a smoking habit they will be marked with a 1 for the smoking column; otherwise, they will receive a 0.
+There are some exceptions to this like BMI and age, where the values are continuous.

 ## Methodology

-The classification will be denoted by binary logistic regression.
+The classification will be done by binary logistic regression.
 As such, the response variable, diabetes, will take on two values, “yes” or “no”, corresponding to whether the patient has the disease.
 The classification will start with a series of logistic models, each with increasing complexity.
-That is to say the number of predictors will increase.
-Afterwards, the models will be merged into a list where each iteration will be applied to a predictive function with a 0.5 cutoff.
+The models will be merged into a list where each of them will be applied to a predictive function with a 0.5 threshold.
+The function will label, respectively, “yes” and “no” for the values above and below 0.5.
+Afterwards, these predicted values will be compared with the actual values in a table and put into a confusion matrix for evaluation.
+The method above will repeat itself except with one large model with multiple cutoffs.
+The point of this is to ensure consistent results.

 ``` r
 library(dplyr)